arahlin/qpoint/README.md

 A lightweight quaternion-based library for telescope pointing.
 This library is forked from the `libactpol` pointing library, originally written by M. Nolta.

-Written and maintained by A. Rahlin.
+Written and maintained by Alexandra Rahlin.

 Other Contributors: